Skip to main content

 • Advertising: business cards, flyers, online marketing, etc.

-• Vehicle expenses: gas, maintenance, insurance, lease payments, repairs, cleanings, oil changes, and registration fees may all be deductible if you use your vehicle for the purpose of earning business income.
-It’s important to have your vehicle's mileage figure at the beginning of the year, and at the end of the year, as well as a travel logbook that corresponds to a calendar.
+• Vehicle expenses: gas, maintenance, insurance, lease payments, repairs, cleanings, oil changes and registration fees may all be deductible if you use your vehicle for the purpose of earning business income.
+It’s important to have your vehicle’s mileage figure at the beginning of the year, and at the end of the year, as well as a travel log book which corresponds to a calendar.

 • Bank fees (a commonly overlooked deduction)